LuxxxLucy/ltn_demo/README.md

 It is a rather simple demo

 The data set is a set of 4 points (in one dimension): [1,2,3,10].
-We say [1,2,3] should be in one clustering and the [10] should be its own clustering.
+We say [1,2,3] should be in one cluster and the [10] should be its own cluster.

 The LTN approach to clustering is essentially a density-based clustering algorithm, though the objective is defined by a set of axioms and then made differentiable in real numbers.